 Things to do with Kids in the Lake District & Cumbria

-If your children are happy then everyone is happy and Cumbria’s Living Heritage members offer a range of activities for all ages from babies to teens.
+If your children are happy then everyone is happy and Cumbria’s Living Heritage members offer a range of activities for all ages from toddlers to teens.
 From hands-on museums, interactive trails and adventure playgrounds we have lots of ideas to keep your kids entertained which won’t break the bank.

 You can discover the secrets of Castles, visit a World War 1 trench, draw, paint or write at creative workshops, play hide and seek in the grounds of a stately home, find fairies in a glen, get up close with owl, clamber through the trees and much more.

 Abbot Hall Art Gallery (Kendal) – Creative activities and storytelling